hritick22219/CUDA_HritickKushwaha/README.md

+This frontal face detector, WebAssemby model is pre-trained on the Genki-4K datatset for Web oriented applications.
+The model is production ready, works at Real-Time on all modern browsers (mobile devices included).
+Usage instruction already included in the package.
 Setting Up a WebAssembly-Based Face Detector Using SOD Library This guide walks you through deploying a WebAssembly (Wasm) face detector model pre-trained on the Genki-4K dataset for web applications.
 The face detector is designed to work in real-time on all modern browsers, including mobile devices.